AnikaPuri/tech-for-wildlife-conservation/README.md

 # tech-for-wildlife-conservation
-An Enhanced Real-time Wildlife Poacher Detection Solution using Cost-Efficient Thermal Infrared Imaging with UAVs and Spatio-temporal Video Data

 This is code for classifying human vs elephants in UAV thermal IR videos using spatio-temporal data and KNN model with Dyanamic Time Warping Similarity metric.

 References: